Learning collision operators from plasma phase space data using differentiable simulators: Training Procedure from the Phase Space Evolution

 The loss function at each stage is the mean absolute error over the temporal unrolled phase space dynamics:

 averaged over the batch size, where $N_v^2$ corresponds to the total number of bins of phase space $\mathcal{V}$).

-For all cases, we use the full training set per gradient update (i.e., batch size equals the training set size) and the Adam optimizer.
-For models trained on a single simulation, training lasts approximately 5-10 minutes on a single Nvidia Titan X GPU.
-The training process of the larger NN models lasts approximately 3h on a node containing 4 Nvidia A100 GPUs.
-The final stored model weights correspond to the ones that achieved lower training loss on the train set for the PS-Tensor and on the validation set for PS-NN and PS-NN-Multi.
+For all cases, we use the full training set per gradient update (i.e., the batch size equals the training set size) and the Adam optimizer~\citep{kingma2014adam}.
+For models trained on a single simulation (PS-Tensor, PS-NN), the training process lasts approximately 5-10 minutes on a single Nvidia Titan X GPU.
+For larger NN models trained across all simulations at once (PS-NN-Multi), the training process lasts approximately 3h on a node containing 4 Nvidia A100 GPUs.
+The final stored model weights correspond to the ones that achieved the lowest training loss for the PS-Tensor models, and the lowest validation loss for the PS-NN and PS-NN-Multi models.